LegendCK/GitSearch/README.md

 2. **Loading State**: Displays a loading spinner while data is being fetched.
 3. **Success State**: Displays the list of repositories if the data is fetched successfully.
 4. **Error State**: Displays an error message if no repositories are found or if the username is invalid.

+## Architecture Overview

+This app follows the **MVVM (Model-View-ViewModel)** architecture pattern:

+- **Model**: The data layer that interacts with the GitHub API to fetch user repository data.
+The `GitHubRepository` class handles network calls and serves as the data provider for the ViewModel.
+- **View**: The UI layer built using **Jetpack Compose**.
+It observes the data from the ViewModel and updates the UI accordingly.
+The view is reactive and responds to changes in the data.
+- **ViewModel**: The `MainViewModel` acts as the intermediary between the View and Model.
+It manages the state of the UI, processes data, and interacts with the `GitHubRepository` to fetch repository data.
+The ViewModel exposes this data in a lifecycle-conscious manner (e.g., using LiveData or StateFlow).

+## Libraries Used

+- **Jetpack Compose**: UI toolkit for modern Android apps.
+- **Hilt**: Dependency Injection for managing app dependencies.
+- **Retrofit**: HTTP client for making network requests to the GitHub API.
+- **Coroutines**: For handling asynchronous operations.
+- **Material3**: For UI components and design system.

+## Assumptions and Decisions

+- No API key is required for accessing public data from GitHub.
+- The app uses a simple error handling approach to display a message when no repositories are found or the username is invalid.
+- The repository data (name, description, language, stars) is fetched and displayed, while additional information such as forks, issues, and commits are not included in this version of the app.